eginwong/course-notes/general-programming/functional-oriented-architecture/lunch-and-learn.md

 ## What does that even mean?

 ## Where do we commonly see Functional Programming?
 Is this related to Functional Programming?
+* Yes, it is.
+This is the over-arching structure required to support a more functional-in-nature design than that of most impure languages.
+* Inspired by Haskell
+* Better able to harness the key concepts of FP
+  * function composition
+  * purity
+  * functions-as-first-citizens
+  * immutability
+  * closures, currying, higher-order functions

 ## FOA, case study with client